Rosuvastatin metabolism pathway

 Genetic variations in the genes encoding these key enzymes can significantly impact the metabolism of Rosuvastatin.
 Some individuals may have genetic variations that result in reduced enzyme activity, leading to slower metabolism of Rosuvastatin and higher drug levels in the body.
 On the other hand, individuals with genetic variations that increase enzyme activity may have faster metabolism of Rosuvastatin, requiring higher doses to achieve the desired therapeutic effect.

-See also Cholesterol medication rosuvastatin
+See also N desmethyl rosuvastatin

 Genetic testing can help identify these variations and guide the selection of an appropriate dose of Rosuvastatin for each patient.